WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 This statement is specifying how we want to model the variation in gene expression.
 This statement is loosely saying: we expect that the level of expression of a gene is dependent on:
 <ul>
-	<li> the individual in whom expression is measured * whether we are looking at a cancer or normal sample
+	<li> the individual in whom expression is measured
+    <li> whether we are looking at a cancer or normal sample
 	<li> the ethnicity of the individual from whom the sample is collected
 </ul>